Landing Page Best Practices

 8 landing page best practices

 Whether you're trying to move visitors through the marketing funnel or gathering information to support sales, your landing page must convince them to take action.
 Unfortunately, this is easier said than done.
-Landing pages must sell with quality content and design elements that entice users to take action.
+A landing page must sell with quality content and design elements that entice users to take action.
 Here are a few landing page best practices to help your efforts become more successful.

 1. Have a great offer